Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: Final state of the binaries and Observables

 The He star is expected to receive kick velocities of 10-100 $\mathrm{km\,s^{-1}}$ from the ejecta \citep{2023RAA....23h2001L}.
 However, this is much lower compared than the pre-explosion orbital velocity of the star.
 Hence, the runway velocities are predominantly determined by the pre-explosion orbital velocities \citep{2023RAA....23h2001L,2024OJAp....7E...7B}.
 A proto-WD can also be ejected from these binaries if the mass transfer phase is prolonged or begins at a later phase, allowing the donor sufficient time to advance in its evolution toward a WD phase.
 In Fig.~\ref{fig:v_orb}, the outliers that have higher velocities than hot subdwarfs of the same mass represent these proto-WDs.
+Some of the faster proto-white dwarfs could potentially account for hypervelocity stars with ejection velocities $\lesssim 1000\ \mathrm{km/s}$, such as those reported by \cite{2023OJAp....6E..28E}, although confirming this would require modeling the impact of supernova ejecta on these stars.